Weatherford Chair of Finance

 During the same period, he led his bank through a series of mergers involving acquisitions of smaller area banks from which it emerged as Mid-South Bank and Trust Co. in 1984.
 Mid-South was merged into the Third National Bank of Nashville in 1985, with Weatherford continuing as CEO.
 He became a vice chairman of Third National Bank in Nashville when it merged with SunTrust Banks of Atlanta, one of America's premier super-regional banks.

-In 2003 he led a group of investors who founded the new MidSouth Bank, based in Murfreesboro, where he now serves as senior chairman.
+In 2003 he led a group of investors who founded the new MidSouth Bank, based in Murfreesboro, which merged with Franklin Synergy Bank in 2014, where he served as senior chairman until his retirement in 2009.